 - allow custom script by using SharePoint Online Management Shell.

 Before you enable custom script, you need to be aware of the security implications of doing so.
 See this Microsoft article to learn more.

 - Log in to Office 365 and click Admin to open Microsoft 365 admin center (Office 365 admin center).

 - In the left pane, expand Admin centers and click SharePoint (Fig. 1.).

-- In the SharePoint admin center, access settings from the menu on the left (Fig. 2.).
+- In the SharePoint admin center, cllick Settings in the menu on the left, and then click the classic settings page link at the bottom of the page (Fig. 2.).

 - Scroll down to the Custom Script settings (Fig. 3.) and select the following options: